kubedb/docs/docs/guides/etcd/backup/kubestash/overview/index.md

    `<db-name>-0-snapshot-restorer`.
 That session targets the **PVC**, not a pod, and runs the `etcd-backup-restore` task, which rebuilds a complete etcd data directory inside the volume.
-5. Only after that `RestoreSession` reaches `Succeeded` does the provisioner set the `DatabaseSuccessfullyRestored` condition and create the PetSet.
+5. Only after that `RestoreSession` reaches `Succeeded` does the provisioner set the `SuccessfullyDataRestored` condition and create the PetSet.
 Member 0 boots on the restored data directory; every other member joins through the normal membership path and streams its copy of the data from the leader, so only ordinal 0 is ever restored into.